ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 To create our bigWig files, we will be using deeptools. deepTools is a suite of Python tools developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq etc.

 Considering you have added deeptools to your path, run the following command.
-Remember to edit the ‘-p parameter’ to adapt to the number of cores in your system.

 ```bash